biosql/biosql.github.io/wiki/Enhancement_Requests.md

 BioSQL reference table cannot store more than one db\_xref.
 This causes an inadequacy in parsing Uniprot where references often contain Pubmed id, Medline id and DOI.

-### Circular Sequences

-It would be desirable to have a flag to indicate a circular sequence in the BioSequence table.

 ### Bioentry Date Stamping